 It’s scary to let someone in.
 To really let them know how they hurt you.
 To admit to someone you love that you disagree.
 But in order to have real intimacy with someone, you have to.

-You can’t expect anyone to read your mind; that’s not their responsibility.
+It’s not anyone’s responsibility to read your mind, no matter how long they’ve known you.
 It’s your responsibility to communicate your thoughts and needs.
 Where things go from there is up to the both of you.

 Conflict is Scary